 Recently, process automation firm Ashling Partners conducted a survey on employee engagement (n=79).
 Our results included:

 • 86% of respondents believe their contributions at work have a meaningful impact on the overall success of the organization.

 • While 56% of respondents believe that the majority of their time is not spent on activities that are meaningful to the overall success of the organization.

 • Finally, 95% of respondents believe if their work contributions were more meaningful to the overall success of the organization, they would be more engaged as employees.

 In other words, most employees believe they are making a meaningful difference at the company overall but also believe that a majority of their specific tasks are not contributing to overall success of the organization.
 Most of their tasks are not meaningful, but the remainder of their work does provide a meaningful contribution – enough for them to believe they make a meaningful contribution overall.

 Automation would remove mundane, repetitive and administrative tasks, allowing the employees to focus on the meaningful activities.
 Employees also believe that they will become more engaged.

 This would be my expectation of a win-win scenario.
-Automation cannot do activities that require creativity and emotional intelligence as well as values and judgement.
+Process automation cannot do activities that require creativity and emotional intelligence as well as values and judgement.
 People will always be needed in an organization.
 If they are truly making a meaningful difference, then they are overall adding value to the organization by their contributions.
 However, 95% believe they would be more engaged and therefore could make an even bigger impact to the organization if they were allowed to focus on the meaningful tasks instead of the administrative ones.

 Organizations looking to create win-win scenarios need to embrace technology as a means of creating benefits for their employees instead of replacing them.
 The goal should be to create a more engaged employee who is consistently learning and growing.
 Employees need to embrace the constant evolution of technology and understand that their jobs will change over and over.
 The organization and the employee need to be mutually aligned with this understanding.